 Now is the time to set your enterprise sales strategy for the next year.
-For many B2B software companies this means looking at how you can transition from selling to small businesses or the mass market, to enterprise sales.
-The right enterprise sales strategy is critical for software companies who want to hit aggressive growth goals.
-While it is easy to grow a sales team which sells five $30k contracts per month to twenty $30k contracts per month, selling one $250k enterprise contract is a different league, if not an entirely different sport.
+For many B2B software companies, this means looking at how you can transition from selling to small businesses or the mass market, to enterprise sales.
+The right enterprise sales strategy is critical for software companies that want to hit aggressive growth goals.
+While it is easy to grow a sales team that sells five $30k contracts per month to twenty $30k contracts per month, selling one $250k enterprise contract is a different league, if not an entirely different sport.
 Enterprise sales strategy is made even more challenging by the length of the sales cycles, you could be waiting 10 months or longer just to see if your strategy worked.

 Although it may be complex, it’s important to take a methodical approach and do your homework first.
 Here are my top three tips based on my experiences working in a small company selling disruptive software to some of the biggest financial services companies in the world.

 Marketing Drives Enterprise Sales: Content is King

 Content Marketing and more precisely Thought Leadership, instill a sense of trust in enterprise buyers because it looks like your know what you’re talking about.

 Drafting exceptional content is time-consuming and expensive, but it can make or break an enterprise sales initiative.
 Indeed, the biggest issue with enterprise sales is risk averseness.
 Any perceived risk can be a deal breaker.
 By drafting and marketing thought leadership content, your company will be perceived as a member of the elite, the “next big thing” and you will see readers both inside the target enterprise and outside analysts and consultants ready to become champions for you.